mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 mvn clean install
 ```

-Execution of this command will compile the above-mentioned Java class file, package it as a JAR and make this JAR available in your local Maven repository.
+Execution of this command will compile the above-mentioned Java class file, package it as a JAR file and make this JAR available in your local Maven repository.
 Note that this JAR will [not be executable](#24-maven-jar-plugin-issues).

 ## 2. Issues and solutions

 While setting up and building a Maven project, several issues may occur.
-I list several such issues, below, including possible solutions.
+I list several such issues below, including possible solutions.
 Specifically, I discuss problems related to the [project object model](#21-project-object-model-issues), the [Maven resources plugin](#22-maven-resources-plugin-issues), the [Maven compiler plugin](#23-maven-compiler-plugin-issues) and the [Maven JAR plugin](#24-maven-jar-plugin-issues).

 ### 2.1 Project object model issues

-Several issues may arise in relation to the [project object model](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html).
+Several issues may arise concerning the [project object model](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html).

 #### 2.1.1 The goal you specified requires a project to execute but there is no POM in this directory